R-miss-tastic: a unified platform for missing values methods and workflows: Acknowledgements

-\paragraph{Acknowledgements} This work is funded by the R Consortium, Inc. We would like to thank Steffen Moritz for his active support and feedback and all contributors who have generously made their course and tutorial materials available.
+This work has partially been funded by the R Consortium, Inc. We would like to thank Steffen \textsc{Moritz} and Fran\c{c}ois \textsc{Husson} for their active support and feedback, all contributors who have generously made their course and tutorial materials available, as well as the contributors to the workflows in {R} and {Python} code.